 How to Get Involved

-We enthusiastically invite parents to get involved at Jesuit.
-Your commitment and participation is invaluable to the Jesuit experience and plays a vital role in the continued success of the school.
+We strongly encourage parents to get involved.
+Your commitment and participation is invaluable to the Jesuit High School experience and plays a vital role in the continued success of the school.
 Jesuit students and families, alumni, and friends have a long tradition of contributing time and talent for the benefit of others.
-There are many opportunities to volunteer and events to attend with other members of the school community.
+There are many opportunities to volunteer, and there are many events of which you can attend with other members of the school community.

 Below is a brief description of the social events and volunteer activities that make up the Jesuit community calendar.